 Nebraska vs. Stanford

-Stanford and Nebraska have alternated as national champions for the past four years.
+From 2015-2018, Stanford and Nebraska alternated as national champions.
 They've also met twice in the national championship, with each team winning once.
-The Cornhuskers won 3-1 in 2006, while the Cardinal took last year's title with a 3-2 victory.
+The Cornhuskers won 3-1 in 2006, while the Cardinal took the 2018 title with a 3-2 victory.

 Stanford won the first meeting in the series 2-0 on Nov.
 5, 1976 and took the next two as well before Nebraska emerged victorious in the 1986 national semifinal meeting.
 Stanford currently leads the all-time series 10-6.

 The rivalry's most recent installment came on Sept.
 18, 2019 in a rare regular-season showdown between the top two teams in the nation.
 The No. 2 Cardinal knocked off the top-ranked Huskers 3-1 in Lincoln, Nebraska.

 No. 2 @StanfordWVB went into one of the most hostile NCAA Volleyball environments and topped No. 1 Nebraska on the Huskers' home court.— NCAA Volleyball (@NCAAVolleyball) September 19, 2019

 Kathryn Plummer led the Card to its 3-1 win with 19 kills and 4 aces.#NCAAVB pic.twitter.com/zEwEH6B1V0

 These Pac-12 rivals first met on Nov.
 11, 1970, with UCLA winning in straight sets 2-0.
 The Bruins lead the all-time series 66-59, and won their first 11 matches against Southern California.

 PURSUIT OF PERFECTION: Tracking undefeated DI women's college volleyball teams